jongan69/PrepAI/docs/API_DOCUMENTATION.md

     path: swagger.json
 ```

+### Deployment

+The documentation works seamlessly with all Expo Router deployment options:
+- EAS Hosting
+- Vercel
+- Netlify
+- Custom servers

+The generated specification is served by the API routes, ensuring it's always available in production.

 ## Advanced Features

 ### Custom Styling

 The Swagger UI can be customized by modifying the HTML template in `src/app/api/docs+api.ts`.
+The specification is generated from your API routes and JSDoc comments.

 ### Authentication